LogoClive's UndergrounD Line Guides

 Depots

-The line was served by New Cross Depot, a small depot on the west side of the New Cross branch, with major work done by running trains to Neasden Depot on the Metropolitan Line.
-A new train servicing facility is being built just north of New Cross Gate and heavier work will be done at the existing depot at Selhurst.
+Trains are maintained at New Cross Gate Depot.
+Until 2008 the line was served by New Cross Depot, a small depot on the west side of the New Cross branch, with major work done by running trains to Neasden Depot on the Metropolitan Line.

 Connections

 Until early 2008 a double track link connected the line to the District Line just east of St. Mary's station (now closed).
-Eastbound District trains could run over the link to become southbound East London Line trains south of Whitechapel; similarly northbound ELL trains can become westbound District trains.
+Eastbound District trains could run over the link to become southbound East London Line trains south of Whitechapel; similarly northbound ELL trains could become westbound District trains.
+This link was cut as part of the rebuilding work.
 Links to the main lines at Shoreditch, New Cross, and New Cross Gate were removed around 1970.

 Rolling Stock